Azure/azure-quickstart-templates/201-load-balancer-ipv6-create/README.md

 - two load balancing rules to map the public VIPs to the private endpoints
 - an Availability Set that contains the two VMs
 - two virtual machines

+For a more information about this template, see [Deploy an Internet-facing load-balancer solution with IPv6 using a template](https://azure.microsoft.com/documentation/articles/load-balancer-ipv6-internet-template/)